Making a cinematic video with any camera is not a dream.

 Handheld vs Gimbal footage

-In actual filming, a flexible way to create the cinematic camera moment is using a handheld gimbal and moving closely forward to show the emotions on the subject's face or moving backward to introduce the setting of the story.
+In actual filming, a flexible way to create the cinematic camera moment is using an affordable 3-Axis handheld gimbal stabilizer and moving closely forward to show the emotions on the subject's face or moving backward to introduce the setting of the story.

 Particularly in action films or scenes to portray the protagonist's inner feelings, using gimbals to move around the subject is the best option to create the cinematic vibes.
 Of course, you need to practice a lot.